Mori Dream Bonds and $\mathbb{C}^*$-actions: Introduction

 \section{Introduction}

 The existence of an interplay between birational geometry and geometric invariant theory is a well known fact since the 1980's.
-In his work \cite{ReidFlip} Reid explains how flips --fundamental birational transformations in modern birational geometry-- could be understood in terms of variation of GIT.
+In his work \cite{ReidFlip} Reid explains how flips --fundamental birational transformations in modern birational geometry-- could be understood in terms of variation of GIT (see also \cite{hu}).
 On the other hand Thaddeus \cite{Thaddeus1996} showed that the set of all possible linearizations of a torus action has a natural structure of convex cone in the Neron-Severi space of the variety, divided in (convex conic) chambers on whose interior the associated GIT quotient is invariant, and described the birational transformations associated to wall-crossing in this chamber decomposition.
+The construction of the wall-crossing transformations in terms of weighted blow-ups has also appeared in \cite{brionprocesi}.
 Moreover, W{\l}odarczyk (see \cite{Wlodarczyk}) used these ideas to address the Weak factorization conjecture of birational transformations by means of the concept of cobordism.
 Finally, these ideas gave rise to the concept of Mori dream space (MDS for short), introduced by Hu and Keel (cf. \cite{HuKeel}).
 In a nutshell, the birational geometry of an MDS $X$ is governed by the different GIT quotients of an affine variety $\Spec(\Cox(X))$ by the action of a torus.

 Recently the abovementioned relation was exploited in the classification of certain complex projective varieties admitting a $\C^*$-action of a simple type (cf. \cite{WORS1}), which then was used in \cite{WORS2} to prove some partial version of the LeBrun-Salamon conjecture.
 In the paper \cite{WORS1} the authors studied $\C^*$-action counterparts of some birational transformations, such as Atiyah flips and special Cremona transformations.
 These results were then generalized in \cite{WORS3} to study equivariant birational modifications of smooth projective varieties with a $\C^*$-action under some hypotheses.
 The birational geometry of these varieties is then completely determined in a precise manner by the corresponding GIT-quotients of the $\C^*$-action (see for instance \cite[Theorem 1.1]{WORS3}).
 The idea is the following: given a polarized pair $(X,L)$, where $X$ is a normal projective variety and $L$ is an ample line bundle on $X$, with a $\C^*$-action satisfying some hypotheses (see \cite[\S 4]{WORS3}), one gets a naturally ordered chain of birational transformations among the geometric quotients $\GX(i,i+1)$ of $X$: